Diffusion-limited aggregation on the hyperbolic plane: Proof of the main theorem

 where $c>0$ is a universal constant and $p_0$ is the starting point of the aggregate.
-This will clearly finish the proof, since it implies that with probability one there exists a sub-sequence of radii $\{L_{i_k}\}_{k=1}^\infty$ such that
+This will clearly complete the proof, since it implies that with probability one there exists a subsequence of radii $\{ L_{i_k}\}_{k=1}^\infty$ such that